mwood23/preact-island/README.md

 ## Hosting Your Islands

 You can host your files on anywhere you would typically host websites.
 Vercel, Cloudflare Workers, and Netlify all work great.
 Netlify recently [changed their prices](https://answers.netlify.com/t/upcoming-changes-to-netlify-plans/52482/158) causing it to be prohibitively expensive depending on your team size.

+> Make sure to use your own domain when hosting these assets.
+If you use their subdomain like `something.mynetlify.com` and embed those onto third party websites you may get locked in.

 ## The Callsite for Your Island